turingschool/backend-curriculum-site/module2/lessons/authentication.md

 end
 ```

 Now we can create the user as we would with standard CRUD functionality, with one exception.
-The overall goal is to hold onto this user's information so that when they login, our application can remember them.
-UX-wise, it doesn't make a whole lot of sense if when a user signs up, they have to log in again to access their information.
-When a new user signs up, we want them to be logged in.
+The overall goal is to hold onto this user's information so that when they log in, our application can remember them on future requests.

+From a User Experience perspective, it feels weird to make a user sign up, but then they have to log in again after registering.
+A better User Experience is this: When a new user signs up, we want them to be logged in automatically.
 So how do we do that?
 What tool in Rails might we be able to use to store information about our user as they are visiting our application?

 When we run our test again we get this error: